smith/jesyll/README.markdown

 Suppose you have a file called: `2009-10-28-Welcome-to-my-Nightmare.textile` with the contents "Welcome!"

-This defines a source item:
+This defines a source item with metadata attributes derived from the filename:

     { "date" :       "2009-10-28",
       "title":       "Welcome to my Nightmare",